How to Copyright a Video – The Definitive Guide [2025 Update]

 This is the most minimalistic style most broadcasters would use.
 You can also add further language such as “No part of this video may be reproduced or transmitted in any form or by any means, electronic or mechanical, without the written permission of the copyright holder.”

-That additional verbiage reiterates the point and makes it clear that the broadcaster does not grant permission for transmission or reproduction from unauthorized users is a great way to ensure copyright video protection.
+That additional verbiage reiterates the point and makes it clear that the broadcaster does not grant permission for transmission or reproduction by unauthorized users is a great way to ensure copyright video protection.

 Depending on the nature of your video content, using a watermark is also a good idea to make sure that it is not wrongfully used.
 Also, if somebody steals your watermarked content, it will be easily identifiable as yours.